Vibemiko/obudpst/README.md

 time, and status feedback messages are sent periodically in the opposite direction.

-## Critical Notice: Binary Bug Warning (IPv4 Only)
+## Critical Notice: IPv4 Early Termination Warning

-If you experience **IPv4** tests that consistently fail after **exactly 6 seconds** (6 intervals) regardless of requested duration, your UDPST binary has a known bug.
-This issue is identified by:
+If you experience **IPv4** tests that consistently terminate after approximately **6 seconds** (5-7 intervals) regardless of requested duration, the UDPST `TIMEOUT_NOTRAFFIC` watchdog (3 seconds) is firing because UDP traffic stops flowing on the IPv4 path.
+This pattern is identified by:

-- Build date in the future (e.g., "Feb 2026" when current year is 2024/2025)
-- Tests stop after collecting exactly 6 intervals of valid data
+- Tests collect 5-7 intervals of valid data then terminate
-- Error "Minimum required connections unavailable" despite correct network configuration
+- Error "Minimum required connections unavailable" (ErrorStatus 200 or 3)
 - Identical behavior in both CLI and Web GUI
 - **IPv6 tests are NOT affected** and complete all requested intervals successfully

+**Possible causes**: IPv4 firewall/NAT/conntrack dropping UDP return traffic, binary build defect, cross-platform struct padding mismatch ([upstream issue #24](https://github.com/BroadbandForum/obudpst/issues/24)), or client/server version incompatibility ([upstream issue #14](https://github.com/BroadbandForum/obudpst/issues/14)).

-**Workaround**: Use IPv6 mode for full test duration.
+**Immediate workaround**: Use IPv6 mode for full test duration.
 The Web GUI supports both IPv4 and IPv6 test modes.

-**Solution**: Obtain a stable UDPST binary with a past build date and stable version number.

-See [TROUBLESHOOTING_UDPST_BINARY.md](./TROUBLESHOOTING_UDPST_BINARY.md) for complete diagnosis and solutions.
+**Diagnosis**: Check conntrack state, NAT rules, and IPv4-specific firewall configuration.
+See [TROUBLESHOOTING_UDPST_BINARY.md](./TROUBLESHOOTING_UDPST_BINARY.md) for complete analysis, diagnostic steps, and solutions.

 For upstream tests, the feedback messages from the server(s) instruct the client on how it should adjust its transmission rate based on the presence or absence